Labor Day Email Techniques To Inspire Your Campaigns

 Source: AWeber

-Or have fun and transform a usual discount deal into something a subscriber will remember:
+Or make some fun and transform a usual discount deal into something a subscriber will remember:

 Labor Day email that says “30% off” but the zero in the number is a watermelon slice that is animated, it disappears section by section